raspberrypilearning/getting-started-with-the-sense-hat/README.md

 ## Requirements

-Before following this resource it is a good idea to review the Astro Pi [guide](https://github.com/raspberrypilearning/guides/tree/master/astro-pi), which will help you get your hardware set up and configured.
+Before following this resource it is a good idea to review the [Astro Pi Guide](https://www.raspberrypi.org/learning/astro-pi-guide/), which will help you get your hardware set up and configured.

 ### Hardware

-In order to follow this resource you will need a Sense HAT, which can be obtained by entering the [Astro Pi Competition](www.astropi.org).
+- 1 x Sense HAT

 ### Software

-In order to communicate with the Sense HAT board you will need to install the Python software libraries, which can be found [here](https://github.com/raspberrypilearning/astro-pi-guide/blob/master/software.md).
+- Sense HAT library for Python 3

 ## The worksheet